Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 The JD must also post the policies and procedures, including any revisions, on the office’s internet website.

-• Not implement a system that employs AI unless:
+• Not been allowed to implement a system that employs AI unless:

 • the state agency has conducted an impact assessment to ensure that such a system won't have any adverse impacts or result in unlawful discrimination; or